zz9912/CNN_Raman_pH_detection/README.md

 # Overview

-This repo contains the code of the two-dimensional convolutional neural network (2D-CNN) to identify the Raman spectra of different pH and PSA values.
+This repo contains the code of the two-dimensional convolutional neural network (2D-CNN) to identify the Raman spectra with different pH and PSA values.